ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Most RAGs are built on this stack; why would you redo it every time?</blockquote>

 <h3>3.
-Kubernetes 10 Questions to Test Your Understanding of K8s - <a href="https://medium.com/@rifewang/kubernetes-10-questions-to-test-your-understanding-of-k8s-c2860c9f3cbf" target="_blank" rel="noopener noreferrer">link</a></h3>
+Java 23, SpringBoot 3.4.1: Kubernetes — Part 10 - <a href="https://medium.com/gitconnected/java-23-springboot-3-4-1-kubernetes-part-10-097ecfa710a4" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rifewang`**
+✍️ **posted by `Level Up Coding`**

-<blockquote>Kubernetes 10 Questions</blockquote>
+<blockquote>Deploying a containerized Spring Boot application with multiple profiles (development, staging, production) in a Kubernetes cluster.</blockquote>

 <h3>4.
-The Story of System Calls: Unlocking the Foundations of Computing - <a href="https://medium.com/@ramu.mangalarapu1622/the-story-of-system-calls-unlocking-the-foundations-of-computing-e59154ed5814" target="_blank" rel="noopener noreferrer">link</a></h3>
+Configuring Fluent Bit to Send Error Logs to Slack and Telegram - <a href="https://medium.com/@hmquan08011996/configuring-fluent-bit-to-send-error-logs-to-slack-and-telegram-89d11968bc30" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ramu Mangalarapu`**
+✍️ **posted by `Quân Huỳnh`**

-<blockquote>We marvel at the complexity of modern cloud-native architectures.
-Kubernetes orchestrating containers, databases scaling across multiple…</blockquote>
+<blockquote>In this tutorial, we will configure Fluent Bit to filter logs containing [ERROR] and send them to Slack by using the Versus Incident.</blockquote>

 <h3>5.
 Container Security Scanning - <a href="https://medium.com/itnext/container-security-scanning-f16b438db58d" target="_blank" rel="noopener noreferrer">link</a></h3>